guptaanu412/example-course-specs/README.md

 <em>

-The best way to make the goal of a course concrete is to write one or two exercises that test what students will be able to do at its end.
+The best way to make the goals in Step 1 firmer is to write one or two exercises that students will be able to do at the end of the course.
-This is directly analogous to [test-driven development][tdd]: rather than working forward from a (probably ambiguous) set of learning objectives, designers work backward from concrete examples of where their students are going.
+Wrap-up exercises like this are called *summative assessments*, and writing them early is directly analogous to [test-driven development][tdd]: rather than working forward from a (probably ambiguous) set of learning objectives, designers work backward from concrete examples of where their students are going.
-(Wrapping-up exercises of this kind are technically called *summative assessments*.)

-Output: 1-2 exercises that use most or all of the skills the student is to develop.
+Checkin: 1-2 exercises that use the skills the student is to learn.

-Note: these will normally be included toward the end of the course.
-Be sure to include solutions with example code so that the scope of the exercise is unambiguous.
+Note: be sure to include solutions with example code so that the CL can check that our platform can do everything you need.

 </em>